21 Triangle events to check out this week :: Out and About at WRAL.com

 Tuesday

-New Kids On The Block, Paula Abdul & Boyz II Men - This show at PNC Arena is part of the Total Package Tour as Paula Abdul makes her momentous return to the stage for a hit-fueled set that includes seven number-one hit singles while Boyz II Men delivers their trademark sound.

-Americana Night: Abe Reid & The Spikedrivers - This 7:30 p.m. show featuring two bluegrass artists is free at The Bullpen.
+Just Make Something - This free event at Imurj brings crafters together for drinks and art.
+Donations of craft supplies are encouraged.

+Primus - The American rock band will perform with special guest Clutch at Red Hat at 7 p.m.

-Today Is The Day - The noise-rock band founded in Nashville will play at Local 506 at 9 p.m.
+The Kickback & Junior Astronomers - The two bands will perform at The Pour House at 9 p.m.
+Tickets are $12.

-Just Make Something! - Just Make Something! is a free, relaxing community get-together at Imurj.
-Each Tuesday from 7 to 10 p.m., gather around the round table of art supplies, crafts, and art scraps to make zero-stakes art with your creative peers.

 Wednesday

-Open Mic Light - Wednesdays at 8 p.m. at Deep South mark this "light" version of open mic featuring acoustic performers, spoken word, comedy and pianists.

-Whitey Morgan - The country artists will perform at Lincoln Theatre at 8 p.m.
+4-Course Crank Arm Beer Dinner - Jimmy V's Osteria & Bar hosts this four-course dinner (plus dessert!) from 7 to 9 p.m.
+A perfectly paired brew will be served with each course.

+Idina Menzel - The Broadway singer is well known for her character in "Rent" and for the voice of Elsa in "Frozen."
+Hear her breathtaking voice at Red Hat at 7 p.m.

-Too Much Sylvia - The band will perform a free show at Waverly Place in Cary.
+Spare Change - The band will play a free, live show at Waverly Place in Cary from 6 to 9 p.m.

 Thursday

+Movies in the Garden: La La Land - See a free screening of this film in the amphitheater at Raleigh Little Theatre at 8:30 p.m.
+The space opens at 7 p.m. for food vendors and seat selection.

-Fantastic Shakers - The band will play a free show from 6 to 9 p.m. in the plaza at North Hills.
+Too Much Sylvia - The band will play a free show from 6 to 9 p.m. at North Hills.

-Yo NC Raps! - Local rappers will take over The Pinhook starting at 9 p.m.
-The show is $10.

-Chit Nasty Band - Bringing together a beautiful fusion of soul, jazz, blues, funk and rock, piano virtuoso Chit Nasty and his band will be joined by Downtown Abby Band and Michael Daughtry for this 9:30 p.m. show at The Pour House Music Hall.
+Wine Walk for Charity - This event runs from 6 to 8 p.m. at Lafayette Village in Raleigh.
+After paying $10, you'll walk around the plaza shopping and enjoying free wine tastings.

+Slayer, Lamb of God & Behemoth - This heavy metal concert starts at 6:30 p.m. at Red Hat.

 Friday

-Cameron Village Sidewalk Sale - This three-day sale starts today at 10 a.m.
-Shoppers can find 50 percent or more off merchandise from their favorite stores right outside each storefront.
+Downtown Pop-Up Cat Cafe - Visit the Unleashed story at City Market in Raleigh for this fun, charitable event.
+You'll be able to meet adoptable cats of Meow House Cat Rescue and enjoy coffee along side fuzzy friends.

-Dierks Bentley - The country music superstar will play at the Coastal Credit Union Music Park at Walnut Creek at 7 p.m.
+Florida Georgia Line - See the hit country duo at the Coastal Credit Union Music Park at Walnut Creek at 7 p.m.

-Party in the Park - The N.C.
-Museum of Art hosts this event featuring fire dancers, ukulele music, a local DJ, food trucks, drinks and more.

-Raleigh Supercon - Supercon is three days of fun at the Raleigh Convention Center featuring celebrity guests, comic book creators, voice actors, industry guests, cosplayers, artists, writers, panels, Q&A's, films & shorts, costume & cosplay contests and more.
+Glorious!
+The True Story of Florence Foster Jenkins - Shows begin for this musical comedy about the "worst singer in the world" at Theatre in the Park at 7:30 p.m.

+Glow Rage - This event at Lincoln Theatre at 9 p.m. is absolutely crazy -- in a good way.
+Glow Rage is a non-stop party that delivers the true paint experience.
+The crew will launch gallon after gallon of neon paint into the crowd while DJs keep the music and dancing alive.

 Get more picks for this month on our best bets calendar, and check back on Thursday for our official picks for the weekend.